PandoraPFA/MarlinPandora/MarlinPandora/trunk/scripts/PandoraSettings_README.txt

 ---------------------------

-The accompanying Marlin steering files are configured for used with Ilcsoft v01-14, with the detector model ILD_o1_v05 and the physics list QGSP_BERT.
+The accompanying Marlin steering files are configured for use with Ilcsoft v01-14, with the detector model ILD_o1_v05 and the physics list QGSP_BERT.